 1. Observe the Color and Imperfections

 Natural turquoise rarely has perfectly even color distribution.
 It features subtle gradients and natural "flaws" (the matrix).
-Flawless pieces are incredibly rare and expensive.
-Additionally, authentic stones will never fade or transfer color if you rub them vigorously with a tissue, unlike dyed fakes.
+Flawless pieces are uncommon and often expensive.
+A quick tissue rub can also reveal some dyed imitations, especially if blue color transfers onto the cloth.

 2. The Water Soak Test